-8.25.2 Type Access
+8.25.3 Type Access

-Parameters, constants, typedefs, nested classes (see 8.22), and cover groups within a interface class are not inherited into the scope of descendent classes.
-All parameters, constants, nested classes and typedefs within a interface class are implicitly static and can be accessed through the class scope resolution operator :: (see 8.22)
+Parameters, constants and typedefs within a interface class are not inherited into the scope of descendent classes.
+All parameters, constants, nested classes and typedefs within an interface class are implicitly static and can be accessed through the class scope resolution operator :: (see 8.22).
+Nested classes (see 8.22) shall not be allowed in an interface class.
+An interface class additionally cannot nest within another interface class or within a class.